 Students will examine advanced case studies in definition, especially legal case studies of claims for adverse possession.
-Viewpoints will be provided from agencies involved in the cadastral arena by means of lectures by Land Information New Zealand (LINZ) senior surveyors, prominent private practitioners, etc. To this end, topical NZ cadastral issues will be examined and an understanding given of NZ surveying licensing and auditing processes.
-A major field survey will be undertaken by the students operating in pairs, and a full CSD will be prepared individually in Landonline.
+Viewpoints will be provided from agencies involved in the cadastral arena by means of lectures by a prominent private practitioners etc. To this end topical NZ cadastral issues will be examined, and an understanding given of NZ surveying licensing and auditing processes.
+A major field survey will be undertaken by the students operating as a pair, and a full CSD prepared individually in Landonline.
 Research will be undertaken by students in a nominated area of cadastral studies.

 |Paper title||Advanced Cadastral Surveying|

 |Domestic Tuition Fees (NZD)||$1,268.74|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - SURV 307 or SURV 317

 - This paper is a final-year elective for the BSurv(Honours) programme.
 The paper is a requirement of the Cadastral Licensing Board of NZ for graduates who wish to apply for NZ licensing.